Why people leave MailerLite

 The free tier (500 subscribers) is enough to start

 Don't switch just to switch.
 If MailerLite handles your needs and the price is right, stick with it.
 But if you're hitting its limitations—especially around transactional emails, SaaS features, or automation—the alternatives are genuinely better for those use cases.
-Use our email warmup calculator to plan your transition.
+Use our email warmup calculator to plan your transition, and check your deliverability setup with our SPF checker and DMARC checker before migrating.